 When Millennials were asked: “What would stop you from going ahead and obtaining a house at this moment of your life?”
 The answers varied in wording, but the concept and core reasonings were the same: “I’m not sure I’m ready for the financial obligation to stay rooted in one place.”

 As with everything in life, we cannot generalize all Millennials; it would be a safe bet that a very good amount of Millennials have already “rooted” themselves happily.

-But for those who aren’t ready to make the commitment yet (or are in the midst of sincerely considering it), let’s breakdown the pros and cons of each one.
+But for those who aren’t ready to make the commitment yet (or are in the midst of sincerely considering it), let’s break down the pros and cons of renting or buying home.

-Wealth: You will accumulate equity; remember that Houses and lands counts towards your personal wealth also when you legally own a property you gain great freedom in the use of your house and you can use this for that trip you want to do, if you know what I mean.
+You will accumulate equity; remember that Houses and lands count towards your personal wealth also when you legally own a property you gain great freedom in the use of your house and you can use this for that trip you want to do.

-- Pay for decades: Again, you are subject to fluctuating taxes which means that the interest rates can increase since the day you bought it[stm_likes_and_share]
+Again, you are subject to fluctuating taxes which means that the interest rates can increase since the day you bought it.